dokku/dokku-mongo/README.md

-mongo:connect <name>           Connect via telnet to a mongo service mongo:connect-admin <name>     Connect via telnet to a mongo service as admin user mongo:create <name>            Create a mongo service with environment variables mongo:destroy <name>           Delete the service and stop its container if there are no links left mongo:enter <name> [command]   Enter or run a command in a running mongo service container mongo:export <name> > <file>   Export a dump of the mongo service database mongo:expose <name> [port]     Expose a mongo service on custom port if provided (random port otherwise)
+mongo:connect <name>           Connect via telnet to a mongo service mongo:connect-admin <name>     Connect via telnet to a mongo service as admin user mongo:create <name>            Create a mongo service with environment variables mongo:destroy <name>           Delete the service, delete the data and stop its container if there are no links left mongo:enter <name> [command]   Enter or run a command in a running mongo service container mongo:export <name> > <file>   Export a dump of the mongo service database mongo:expose <name> [port]     Expose a mongo service on custom port if provided (random port otherwise)